Unsure how to tune a left handed guitar? Many new players seem to become stuck at the first hurdle of guitar – how to string and tune it correctly.

-For reasons unknown to me these new players seem to think that because the guitar is mirrored the string order should also be flipped.
-I personally can’t remember what it was like being a fledgling lefty guitarist so I shan’t jest!
+I personally can’t remember what it was like when I picked up my first lefty electric guitar, so I shan’t jest!
 Not to your faces anyway…

 See below to have this information displayed in pretty colors…

-Hope that cleared things up!
+Hope that clears things up!
 By the way, how badly do you want a multi-colored set of strings now!?

-If you are new to guitar, you need to check out our Newbie Guide!
+If you are new to guitar or bass, you need to check out my Newbie Guide!
 This 8-part series will explain everything that you will need to know to get started!